-Over several years our lawyers have assisted clients, including the City of Amarillo, on water issues.
-In 2008 and 2011 we facilitated an exchange of water rights located in the northeast Panhandle for water rights located in Hartley and Dallam Counties.
-The exchange facilitated the development of ranch land in to an organic farm supporting an adjacent dairy.
+We also assist clients with regard to water rights and related issues.
+For example, in 2008 and 2011, we facilitated an exchange of water rights located in the northeast Panhandle for water rights located in Hartley and Dallam Counties.
+The exchange facilitated the development of ranch land into an organic farm supporting an adjacent dairy.

-We assisted more than a dozen Dutch and Danish families as they pursued “the American Dream.”
+Our ag team has also assisted families with relocation and initiation and development of dairy and farming operations.
+We recently assisted more than a dozen Dutch and Danish families as they pursued “the American Dream.”
 Our work with these families has been comprehensive.
 We help identify possible property, lenders, equipment, contractors, and opportunities.
 Most of our Dutch and Danish clients are in the dairy business.
 Some own multiple dairies and farming operations adequate to provide a majority of their forage requirements.

-Currently we are assisting ag businesses as they consider their role and participation in the development of the area’s wind industry.
-We are working with landowners to purchase and establish met towers on their properties so the landowner will be positioned to best develop their wind rights.
+We also support ag businesses as they consider their role and participation in the development of the area’s wind industry.
+Among other things, we are working with landowners to purchase and establish met towers on their properties so the landowner will be positioned to best develop their wind rights.